The US-Japan Leadership Program

 Mission and Purpose

 The Program aims to foster a continuing dialogue among future leaders in a broad variety of professions.
-It starts this process by bringing some 20 young leaders together from each country for two intensive weeklong conferences over two years, with discussions revolving around historical and current issues in bilateral relations, as well as issues reaching beyond our two countries.
+It starts this process by bringing some 20 young leaders from each country together (40 participants total) for two intensive week-long conferences over two years, with discussions revolving around historical and current issues in bilateral relations, as well as issues reaching beyond our two countries.
 Through serious conversation as well as recreation and shared cultural activities it seeks to nurture lifelong friendships.
-The Program is designed to keep the leaders in touch with each other throughout their careers through a dedicated website, directory, frequent reunions and a semi-annual newsletter.
-To date, 307 young leaders have participated in the Program.
+The Program is designed to keep the leaders in touch with each other throughout their careers through a dedicated member website and online directory, frequent in-person reunions, and regular contact via members-only online communication groups.
+To date, 499 young leaders have participated in the Program.
 The goal is to bridge the gap between East and West that has plagued the world since our earliest contacts.

 Participants: Delegates and Fellows

-USJLP accepts new participants on a yearly basis to serve as Delegates in two week-long conferences over the course of two summers: one in Japan (in odd-numbered years) and one in Seattle (in even-numbered years).
+New participants are typically accepted on a yearly basis to serve as Delegates to two one-week conferences over the course of two summers: one week in Japan and one week in the USA.
 Representatives from a broad range of careers, regions and backgrounds are brought together to form the delegation for each conference.
 Each conference joins together Delegates serving their first year, as well as Delegates returning for their second.
 Selections are carefully made so that each class contains a diverse and dynamic group of individuals who have a proven track record, or strong potential, for leadership in their field.

 After completing two years as a Delegate, participants continue their lifelong membership in USJLP as Fellows (alumni).
-Fellows are expected to remain active in USJLP by attending and organizing events, staying in touch over a mailing list and dedicated website, sharing news and updates with the community, and keeping their profile information current.
-Fellows are also encouraged to help in discovering new young leaders and to contribute to securing the financial future of the Program.
+Upon becoming a Fellow, members are invited to assist in discovering and nominating new candidates for USJLP, and to return as special guests at the end of each summer's conference for Fellows Weekend.
+Both Delegates and Fellows are expected to remain active in USJLP by attending and organizing events, staying in touch over dedicated communication channels and a member website, sharing news and updates with the community, keeping their profile information current, and considering ways to collaborate with one another and support the Foundation’s mission in the years to come.

 Management of the Program

-The Program is managed by the United States-Japan Foundation (USJF).
+USJLP is a signature program of the United States-Japan Foundation (USJF).
 USJF grew out of the vision and generosity of Ryoichi Sasakawa (1899-1995), who conceived of an entirely independent foundation dedicated to strengthening cooperation and understanding between the two countries.
 Originally endowed by what is now The Nippon Foundation, USJF was founded on October 21, 1980, and is governed by a board of prominent Japanese and American private citizens.
 It is the only private American grant-making foundation dedicated to the mutual interests of the American and Japanese people.

 Honorary Advisory Board